signavio/i18n/README.md

 })
 ```

 The default syntax for interpolations is a group of characters or numbers (`\w+`) wrapped in double underscores (`__`).
+Note that the identifiers `context` and `markdown` are reserved and should not be used as a placeholder (see docs below).

 If you require a different syntax this can be customized using the init option `interpolationPattern`.
 Internally, pattern value will be used to create a regular expression for matching interpolation placeholder like this:

 ```
 new RegExp(interpolationPattern, 'g')